sollecitom/software-product-development-blog/content/posts/2023/2023-10-07-on-managing-and-measuring.md

 ## The trend

 The obsession companies have with metrics is getting worse.
 "OKRs", "KPIs", "data-driven" are on everyone's mouth.
-Companies even go as far as creating roles, teams, and departments responsible for defining and tracking metrics, across the whole company.
+Companies even go as far as creating roles, teams, and departments responsible for defining and tracking metrics across the whole company.

 This creates a lot of problems, and when people bring these up, complaining about this obsessing behaviour and its consequences, the usual weaponized quote is that "you cannot manage what you cannot measure".